-Delos (“Toby”) M. Cosgrove, M.D., is president and chief executive officer of Cleveland Clinic.
-Under his leadership, Cleveland Clinic has experienced improved clinical outcomes and increased patient satisfaction, and expanded locally, nationally and internationally.
-Dr. Cosgrove has enacted policies focused on quality improvement, improved patient experience, and greater transparency and accountability at all levels of the organization.
+Delos (“Toby”) M. Cosgrove, M.D., served as president and chief executive officer of Cleveland Clinic for almost 13 years.
+Under his leadership, Cleveland Clinic experienced improved clinical outcomes and increased patient satisfaction, and expanded locally, nationally and internationally.
+Dr. Cosgrove enacted policies focused on quality improvement, improved patient experience, and greater transparency and accountability at all levels of the organization.

-The years since Dr. Cosgrove’s appointment as president and CEO in 2004 have been the most successful in Cleveland Clinic history and include Cleveland Clinic’s being ranked among the top three hospitals in America (U.S. News & World Report); contracts and memorandums of understanding to establish Cleveland Clinic medicine in Abu Dhabi, Toronto, Vienna, Singapore and Seattle; and a successful $1.25 billion capital campaign to support over 4 million square feet in new construction and improvement.
+The years since Dr. Cosgrove’s tenure as president and CEO in 2004 were the most successful in Cleveland Clinic history and include Cleveland Clinic’s being ranked among the top three hospitals in America (U.S. News & World Report); contracts and memorandums of understanding to establish Cleveland Clinic medicine in Abu Dhabi, Toronto, Vienna, Singapore and Seattle; and a successful $1.25 billion capital campaign to support over 4 million square feet in new construction and improvement.

 Dr. Cosgrove received his medical degree from the University of Virginia School of Medicine in Charlottesville and completed his clinical training at Massachusetts General Hospital, Boston Children’s Hospital, and Brook General Hospital in London.
 His undergraduate work was at Williams College in Williamstown, Massachusetts.